talwrii/twitter-exodus/readme.md

 The additional control that comes with mastodon may not be a bad thing, but the problem of recommendation is something that needs to be solved.

 Apparently, one work around for this is the [use of hashtags](https://blog.djnavarro.net/posts/2022-11-03_what-i-know-about-mastodon/#why-are-hashtags-so-important)

+## How is the server you are on maintained

+With twitter a company uses lots of money to employ people to run servers.
+In exchange these people advertise to you and use the data you provide to make money.
+This is not the case of mastodon where individuals run servers for whatever reason.

+There is a question about how these servers get funded.
+They might be based around activity or clubs and people interested in these activities might provide funding.

 ## Cool things on mastodon